-Tier Deferral Level of Deferral Vesting Period Deferral Vehicle Level of Vesting Risk Taker Tier One Employees Yes 30% 3 Year Equity 33% in 1st Year 33% in 2nd Year 34% in 3rd Year Tier Two Employees Yes 20% 3 Year Equity 33% in 1st Year 33% in 2nd Year 34% in 3rd Year Tier Three Employees No 0% N/A N/A N/A Tier Four Employees No 0% N/A N/A N/A Non-Risk Taker Not Tier 1 or 2 (bonus more than 1.85M) Yes 30% 3 Year Equity 33% in 1st Year 33% in 2nd Year 34% in 3rd Year Not Tier 1 or 2 (bonus between 0.75M & 1.85M) Yes 20% 3 Year Equity 33% in 1st Year 33% in 2nd Year 34% in 3rd Year
+Tier Deferral Level of Deferral Vesting Period Deferral Vehicle Level of Vesting Tier One Employees Yes 40% 3 Year Equity 33% in 1st Year 33% in 2nd Year 34% in 3rd Year Tier Two Employees Yes 30% 3 Year Equity 33% in 1st Year 33% in 2nd Year 34% in 3rd Year aker Tier Three Employees Yes 20% 3 Year Equity 33% in 1st Year 33% in 2nd Year 34% in 3rd Year Risk Taker Not Tier 1 2, or 3 (bonus more than 1.85M) Yes 30% 3 Year Equity 33% in 1st Year 33% in 2nd Year 34% in 3rd Year Not Tier 1 2, or 3 (bonus between 0.75M & 1.85M) Yes 20% 3 Year Equity 33% in 1st Year 33% in 2nd Year 34% in 3rd Year

 Minimum deferred amount is capped on 30K and less.
 If the employees have a deferred amount of less than 30K, no deferral will be applied and he/she will receive his/her total bonus amount in immediate cash.
-Employees who are not Tier 1 or 2 and have a bonus between 0.75M and 1.85M may be subject to 20% bonus deferral.
+Employees who are not Tier1 2, or 3 and have a bonus between 0.75M and 1.85M may be subject to 20% bonus deferral.
 Employees who have a bonus more than 1.85M may have a 30% bonus deferral.
-The level of deferrals and the applicable tier will be applied on the following basis
+The level of deferrals and the applicable tier will be applied on the following basis:

 Level of bonus deferral Percentage of Deferral

-Tier One Employees 30%
+Tier One Employees 40%

-Tier Two Employees 20%
+Tier Two Employees 30%

-Tier Three Employees 0%
+Tier Three Employees 20%

-Performance (Malus) Conditions: If a member is proven beyond reasonable doubt to be negligent, not exercising proper decision/ controls with respect to operations, credit, risk management, information risk compliance or any other kind resulting in a loss situation and/ or reputation damage to SABB, they will have non-vested shares withheld and SABB reserves the right to clawback previously vested shares and/or awards.
-Clawback can only be applied for the previous 5 years in addition to the current performance year.
-Based on loss/damage assessment of the incident, the clawback can be exercised on the employee's awards for either one specific year or more up to five years.
+- Malus Provision: If an employee is proven beyond reasonable doubt to be negligent, not exercising proper decision/controls with respect to operations, credit, risk management, information risk compliance or any other kind resulting in a loss situation and/ or reputation damage to the Bank they will have non-vested shares withheld and the Bank reserves the right to clawback previously vested shares. - Clawback will be applicable in cases where: - An individual participated or was responsible for conduct that resulted in significant losses to the bank.
+This is applicable when the conduct is deemed to have been done outside the normal course of the individual executing his/her responsibilities in the bank. - There is reasonable evidence to show misconduct or material error that justifies the summary termination of the individuals' contract of employment.

-Shares purchase: in order to ensure that the share price is the same for purchasing and allocation, SABB shares utilised to fund the deferral program should be purchased within a set period of the average share closing price one week preceding the granting date.
+Shares purchase: in order to ensure that the share price is the same for purchasing and allocation, SAB shares utilised to fund the deferral program is the share price within a set period of the average of 30 trading days preceding NRC approval of the bonus pool.
 It has to be ensured that this set period is not falling within the shares purchase prohibition period as per SAMA guidelines.